 Faculty Profile for Dr. Angela F Murphy

-Biography and EducationAngela F. Murphy is Professor and Chair of the History Department.
+Biography and EducationAngela F. Murphy is a Professor in the Department of History.
 She received her PhD in US History from the University of Houston in 2006.

 Teaching InterestsAntebellum US; Civil War Era US; Biography & History; Slavery and Emancipation in the Atlantic World